yann-a/Rust-DB-engine/dbdm_project_Guilhem_NIOT_Yann_AGUETTAZ.md

 * **Output** holds the script to write outputs to files or the standard output
 * **Benchmark** fetches benchmarks from the designated folder and runs them

+Furthermore, correction tests are implemented in an other *crate*, called `tests`.
+They used a built-in feature of cargo.

 ### Parsing JSON inputs

 This is done using the `serde` crate, along with its JSON parser `serde_json`.
 Basically, we anotate our type definitions using serde directives in order to specify the bindings between our Rust types and the JSON grammar.
 Serde then automatically reads the json we feed him and converts it in such a way to fit the type into which we wish to transform the data.